-In Windows 98, if "Autoconfiguration" is displayed before the IP Address as in the following image, call your service provider.
+In Windows 98, if IP Autoconfiguration Address is displayed as in the following image, call your service provider:

 - 4 Select the adapter name the Ethernet card or USB device. - 5 Click Renew. - 6 Click OK after the system displays an IP address.